-Imagine for a moment that you are captain of a self-sufficient mobile pod, capable of traveling anywhere you desire.
-Everything is at your fingertips; not only can you drill into all your ship’s subsystems via a browser (graphically integrating a thousand or more sensors and derived data points), but you can explore your immediate physical environment in detail, monitor the radio spectrum from “DC to daylight,” communicate globally via multiple independent paths ranging from ham radio to satellite internet, hunker inside while keeping watch via steerable cameras and microphones, secure your perimeter, remotely access ship systems from anywhere in the world, play the piano, produce podcasts and YouTube videos, design and fabricate new machines, generate power, scrounge heating fuel, grow food, and still enjoy all the benefits of a highly evolved toolset for marine navigation with chart plotters, radar, instruments, and other networked tools.
+Imagine that you are captain of a self-sufficient mobile pod, capable of traveling anywhere you desire.
+Everything is at your fingertips; not only can you drill into all your ship’s subsystems via a browser (graphically integrating a thousand or more sensors and derived data points), but you can explore your immediate physical environment in detail, monitor the radio spectrum from “DC to daylight,” communicate globally via multiple independent paths ranging from ham radio to satellite internet, hunker inside while keeping watch via steerable cameras and microphones, secure your perimeter, remotely access ship systems from anywhere in the world, play the piano, produce podcasts and videos, design and fabricate new machines, generate power, scrounge heating fuel, grow food, and still enjoy all the benefits of a highly evolved toolset for marine navigation with chart plotters, radar, instruments, and other networked tools.

 Obviously, the information side of this is an interesting challenge.
-Thanks to an always-on server backed by terabytes of data storage and a network of distributed nodes, every data point on the ship has a corresponding software object that dynamically reflects real-world changes, allowing disparate systems to be integrated into a single environment… accessible from any computer, tablet, or phone on board (or off).
+Thanks to an always-on server and a network of distributed nodes, every data point on the ship has a corresponding software object that dynamically reflects real-world changes, allowing disparate systems to be integrated into a single environment… accessible from any computer, tablet, or phone on board (or off).
 This goes far beyond replacing blinkies and gauges with pixels; once everything is integrated into an object model, it becomes possible to anticipate failures by observing aggregate behavior even if no single sensor is out of range.
 The database can be mined for historical analysis, and event triggers can be as simple or complex as needed.

-Somewhere in the imaginings above, you probably sensed the shift from essential sailing toolset to ultimate toy.
+Somewhere in the imaginings above, you probably sensed the shift from essential toolset to ultimate toy.
 The tricky part is making that leap without crushing the substrate or turning it into work; what we need here is a blend of art and engineering that retains the alluring beauty of a small sailing craft while overlaying an extravaganza of geek expressionism that ensures ongoing stimulation.

 This website is about that.
-The project is long and arduous, beset by multiple simultaneous threads, feature bloat, mission creep, fast-moving technology, resource limitations, pain, and the Roberts Law of Fractal To-Do List Complexity (Each item on a list is merely the title of another list).
+The project is long and arduous, beset by multiple simultaneous threads, feature bloat, mission creep, fast-moving technology, resource limitations, back pain, substrate changes, sloth, and the Roberts Law of Fractal To-Do List Complexity (Each item on a list is merely the title of another list).
 This is thus not a typical cruising blog, although that meanders throughout the narrative like a recurring dream; nor is it pure geekery, for that would grow dry.
-It is more a slowly unfolding story of technomadic passion, especially with the added back-story of the Microship cobwebsite and its countless parallel tales of earlier, similar projects… grand dreams of ultimate bicycles and micro-trimarans parsed into detailed technical reports and surreal interludes of adventure.
+It is more a slowly unfolding story of technomadic passion, especially with the added back-story of the Microship and its countless parallel tales of earlier, similar projects… grand dreams of ultimate bicycles and micro-trimarans parsed into detailed technical reports and surreal interludes of adventure.

-Highlights as of April 27, 2013:
+Highlights as of Jan 2, 2016: